monsoonmaelstrom/book2/book2.md

 “I’m alive,” I confirm again.

 “I’m so glad you woke up.”
-She grins.
-“Today.”
+She grins. “*Today.*”

 She holds out a hand to Henry, who hands over some money with a sigh.
 Then Giorgi, Gavin, and Peter all do the same.